BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 One time when I lived in central New Jersey, my dad traveled from out of state to meet me.
 We met in Princeton.
-I asked for us to rendevous at John von Neumann's house.
+I asked for us to rendezvous at John von Neumann's house.
 I said it a bit tongue-in-cheek, as though we were meeting at an old friend's house.
 And we did: we met at John von Neumann's house.
 </p>